amadeus/impact-layers/README.md

 ## Getting Started

+Simply add layers as a requires for your game module (see the example main.js).
+Layers will simply inject itself on top of the existing ig.Game constructor, meaning you don't really have to do anything special to take advantage of it.

 Layers creates two main variables on the game instance that you should be aware of - `.layerOrder` and `.layers`.

 `.layerOrder` is an array of strings, it defines what layers are drawn and what order.
+By default it would look like this:

+`['backgroundMaps', 'entities', 'foregroundMaps']`

 `.layers` is an object/dictionary of all the available layers.

-Generally speaking the way to use Layers is to first add layers using `.createLayer` method and then set the `.layerOrder` using `.setLayerSort` method.
+Generally speaking the way to use Layers is to first add layers using `.createLayer` method.
 Here's a quick example, from the including example application:

 ```
 init: function(){